Skip to the content

 Fertilizer:

-Add about 3-4" or more of compost and aged manure and incorporate it into the soil in the fall before spring planting.
+Add about 3-4" or more of compost and aged manure and incorporate it deeply into the soil in the fall before spring planting.
 Add lime or wood ash if the soil is acidic.
 Avoid nitrogen rich fertilizers, a high potash kelp based organic fertilizer or rose fertilizer is best.

 Diseases & Pests: